Insecticide for Bed Bugs

 Packing Alternatives

-Many people are starting to pack their clothes in sealed plastic bags when traveling to prevent bedbugs from getting on them.
+Many people are starting to pack their clothes in sealed plastic bags when traveling to prevent contamination.

-Diligence may take a lot of time and seem a bit like paranoia, but it is better to seem paranoid than have to deal with the expense and frustration that comes with unwittingly bringing bedbugs into the home.
-Also remember to check pets periodically, as they can also harbor bedbugs and bring them into the home.
+Diligence may take a lot of time and seem a bit like paranoia, but it is better to seem paranoid than have to deal with the expense and frustration that comes with unwittingly bringing these nasty bugs into the home.
+Also remember to check pets periodically, as they too can harbor these pests and transport them into the home.